OmarAmeer96/Sprints-Audio-Task/README.md

 ## Usage

-Upon launching the app, the main screen will display a map centered on the user's current location.
-Users can search for places, view place details, and get directions to a selected location.
+Upon launching the app, the main screen will display options to start a new recording or view existing recordings.
+Users can record audio, play back recordings, and manage their audio files.